 Below is a list of goals and targets that we would like you to achieve to help your recovery and to get ready for leaving hospital.

 Every person is different, and everyone will achieve the goals at their own pace.
-This table is for you to make a note of the day you reached the goal for your own reference and allows you to see your progress.
+Please make a note of the day you reached your goal for your own reference as this allows you see your recovery progress.